-The United States Court of Appeals for the Sixth Circuit, applying Michigan law, has held that an insurer is not liable for amounts in excess of the policy limit when the insurer breaches the duty to defend unless the insured proves that damages in excess of the policy limit were caused by the insurer's breach of the duty to defend.
+The United States Court of Appeals for the Sixth Circuit, applying Michigan law, has held that an insurer is not liable for amounts in excess of its policy limit when the insurer breaches the duty to defend unless the insured proves that damages in excess of the policy limit were caused by the insurer's breach of the duty to defend.
 Stryker Corp. v.
 XL Ins.
-America, - F.3d -, 2012 WL 1987135 (6th Cir.
+Am., 2012 WL 1987135 (6th Cir.
 June 5, 2012).